Key Takeaways

 Experienced Workplace Discrimination?

 The EEOC deadline is strict.
-We can help you file properly and pursue full relief.
+We can help you protect the filing window and decide what comes next.